zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

     on stop codes and procedure codes).

-As an example, the e-trigger for colorectal cancer identifies patients with positive fecal blood tests, and then excludes patients with any of the following: advanced age, deceased status, known colon cancer, prior colectomy, terminal illnesses or hospice care, presence of a known diagnosis that would cause bleeding in the upper GI tract rather than lower GI tract, and appropriate colonoscopy or GI referral.
+As an example, the e-trigger for colorectal cancer identifies patients with positive fecal blood tests or iron deficiency anemia, and then excludes patients with any of the following: advanced age, deceased status, known colon cancer, prior colectomy, terminal illnesses or hospice care, presence of a known diagnosis that would cause bleeding in the upper GI tract rather than lower GI tract, and appropriate colonoscopy or GI referral.

 This code is public domain for *anyone* to use as they wish.
-However, if you have a peer reviewed paper based in part on the code, we ask that you cite:
+However, if you have a peer-reviewed paper based in part on the code, we ask that you cite:

 - [Development and Validation of Trigger Algorithms to Identify Delays in Diagnostic Evaluation of Gastroenterological Cancer.](https://pubmed.ncbi.nlm.nih.gov/28804030/) *Clin Gastroenterol Hepatol.* 2018 Jan;16(1):90-98.